 His love of sailing, though, has especially attracted him to books of a nautical nature, resulting in annotations of Joshua Slocum's classic Sailing Alone Around the World and Richard Henry Dana's Two Years Before the Mast.
 That's one reason he was excited to begin his latest project, Sailing by Starlight, the story of Marvin Creamer's early-80s circumnavigation in his 35' sloop, Globe Star.
 The voyage was completed without the use of instruments of any kind: no sextant, no compass, no radar . . . not even a wristwatch.

-Sailing by Starlight will be available in 2022 at Amazon.com, BarnesAndNoble.com, or at a bookstore near you.
+Sailing by Starlight is available at amazon.com, barnesandnoble.com, or at a bookstore near you.